King's Theatre, Glasgow: Opening and early history

+Glasgow Corporation ownership

 Over the years many actors and actresses have graced the stage of The King's.
 These included Laurence Olivier, Sarah Bernhardt, Ray Walston, Katharine Hepburn and Tyrone Power.
 The Jackson Five and Dolly Parton appeared at a Royal Variety Performance in the late 1970s.

 In 1967, Howard and Wyndham sold the King's Theatre to Glasgow Corporation in the face of competition from the civic theatre movement, which was attracting Arts Council money.
 This secured the theatre for the future, as television and colour films had led to the closure of the majority of them in Britain.
 Around the same period, the theatre gained an extension to the rear as part of the Charing Cross Complex which was built to the west of the building in the early 1970s.
 However, the King's has been most famous among locals for its annual pantomime - which has starred variety greats such as Stanley Baxter, Jimmy Logan and Rikki Fulton.
 In 1990 when the City of Glasgow became the first European City of Culture in Britain, the theatre was a main venue, and underwent a programme of major refurbishment.

+Ambassador Theatre Group

 In 2002 the theatre's day-to-day management was transferred to the Ambassador Theatre Group, becoming their first venue in Scotland, although they have since also taken over the management of the Theatre Royal at the opposite end of the city centre as well as the Edinburgh Playhouse.
 In 2004, the theatre celebrated its centenary, and a one-off documentary on the theatre was broadcast on BBC1 Scotland on 31 January 2003.
 The programme was presented by Elaine C Smith and featured interviews with Gerard Kelly, Stanley Baxter, Paul O'Grady, Tony Roper, Nicholas Parsons and Johnny Beattie, among others.
 In 2005, responsibility for production of the pantomime was transferred to the Ambassador Theatre Group subsidiary First Family Entertainment.
+Since 2017, the pantomime has been managed by Crossroads Pantomimes.

+In early 2008, the management of the King's Theatre announced that a full programme of interior refurbishment was planned, to restore the theatre to its full former glory, in time for the Commonwealth Games that the city is to host in 2014.
+Work for this restoration is expected to commence in the Summer of 2009.
+The firm chosen as Architects for the work are Simpson & Brown.
+The theatre had its Stalls & Grand Circle seating replaced during the autumn 2009, with an authentic style appropriate to the theatre.
+The stalls has improved legroom and no centre aisle, improving sightlines.
+The theatre is offering patrons the opportunity to sponsor a seat, with the price including a membership to the Friends scheme that the theatre operates.
+Other restoration work includes new carpet within the auditorium, new orchestra pit railing, and preparations for the installation of air conditioning.